travb0t/Wordle-Clone/README.md

 - Import a 5-letter wordList.
 - Use wordList to randomly determine a dailyWord.
 - Compare userGuess to wordList to determine validity.
-- Compare each position of the userGuess and dailyWord strings to determine if:
-    3. If there is a letter match not in the exact position, not to give false positives in the case of duplicate letters.